briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     37. _(37)_ A person who has been admitted to the bar by order of the Ohio Supreme Court in compliance with its prescribed and published rules.

-45. _(ss)_ “Public premises.”
+45. _(ss)_ "Public premises."
 Any hotel, restaurant, tavern, store, arena, hall or other place of public accommodation, business, amusement or resort.

-46. _(tt)_ “Sale.”
+46. _(tt)_ "Sale."
 Has the same meaning as in Ohio R.C.
 3719.01.

-47. _(uu)_ “Sample drug.”
+47. _(uu)_ "Sample drug."
 A drug or pharmaceutical preparation that would be hazardous to health or safety if used without the supervision of a licensed health professional authorized to prescribe drugs, or a drug of abuse, and that, at one time, had been placed in a container plainly marked as a sample by a manufacturer.

-48. _(vv)_ “Schedule I”, “Schedule II”, “Schedule III”, “Schedule IV” or “Schedule V.” Have the same meaning as in Ohio R.C.
+48. _(vv)_ "Schedule I", "Schedule II", "Schedule III", "Schedule IV" or "Schedule V." Have the same meaning as in Ohio R.C.
 3719.01.

-49. _(ww)_ “School.”
+49. _(ww)_ "School."
 Any school operated by a board of education, any community school established under Ohio R.C.
 Chapter 3314, or any nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
 3301.07, whether or not any instruction, extracurricular activities or training provided by the school is being conducted at the time a criminal offense is committed.

-50. _(xx)_ “School building.”
+50. _(xx)_ "School building."
 Any building in which any of the instruction, extracurricular activities or training provided by a school is conducted, whether or not any instruction, extracurricular activities or training provided by the school is being conducted in the school building at the time a criminal offense is committed.

-51. _(yy)_ “School premises.”
+51. _(yy)_ "School premises."
 Either of the following:

     1. _(1)_ The parcel of real property on which any school is situated, whether or not any instruction, extracurricular activities, or training